acquia/cli/README.md

 ### Authentication

 The preferred way to authenticate with Acquia Cloud Platform API is to run `acli login`.
-However, ACLI supports other methods of authenication.
+However, ACLI supports other methods of authentication.
 In priority order, ACLI will accept the following:

 1. A valid (unexpired) access token stored in `$ACLI_ACCESS_TOKEN` with corresponding `$ACLI_ACCESS_TOKEN_EXPIRY`.
 2. A key stored in `$ACLI_KEY` and corresponding `$ACLI_SECRET`.